What Is the Importance of Cultural Distance for Expatriates

 Not yet.

 If you are planning to move to a new place, there are other things to consider.
 We will call this group the non-professional elements.
-The reason to consider them is that it is hard to have a successful career or enterprise if you are feeling miserable, living in a place you dislike, or in an environment that goes against your values.
+The reason to consider them is that it is hard to have a successful career or enterprise if you are feeling miserable, living in a place you dislike, or in an environment that goes against a major cultural value of your family.

 In my first book, Moving Out, Working Abroad, and Keeping Your Sanity, I dedicated one entire chapter to exemplifying why understanding your own life project is important to succeed as an expatriate.
 This applies if you are a big-corporation employee, a foreign student, a person moving with your spouse, or an entrepreneur.